3 Reasons to Accept a Role:

 If your dream role comes along, it’s probably a no-brainier.
 But if your dream role doesn’t pay anything AND the filmmakers behind the project are questionable, you may want to reconsider.
 Of course, it is your career and it’s always your choice.

 But sometimes the material is just something you really connect with and you’re just really feeling it.
-Or it’s really true to your brand and the message connect to your values and your beliefs.
+Or it’s really true to your brand and the message connects to your values and your beliefs.
 So you want to support the project – whatever way you can.

 Again, these are just tips for when you are really stuck and don’t know about accepting some acting jobs.
 When a role seems so great but you cannot make a decision, ask yourself how many of the suggested elements are there.